-Originally founded in 1980, Natural Alternatives International, Inc. reorganized as a Delaware corporation in 1989.
+Originally founded in 1980, Natural Alternatives International, Inc. (NAI) reorganized as a Delaware corporation in 1989.
 Our principal executive offices are located at 1535 Faraday Ave, Carlsbad, CA 92008.
+Our domestic manufacturing facility is located in Vista, California.

 In January 1999, we formed Natural Alternatives International Europe S.A.
-(NAIE) as our wholly-owned subsidiary, based in Manno, Switzerland.
+(NAIE), our wholly-owned subsidiary, based in Manno, Switzerland.
 In September 1999, NAIE opened its manufacturing facility in Manno, Switzerland, which has grown over the ensuing years and currently possesses manufacturing capability in encapsulation, powders, and tablets, finished goods packaging, quality control, laboratory testing, warehousing, distribution and administration.